The fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control (Gal 5:22).

 However, more than this, we are family.
 We add up to more than the sum of our activities and programmes.
 We bring our own individual shapes to this community and expect the young people to shape us too.
 Like family, we all need each other in different ways, at different times.
 We want every church member to be part of the welcome that we offer young people.

 We frequently manage sensitive, pastoral issues.
-We recognise that we need to work together to express extreme kindness, including keeping our young people safe.
+We recognise that we need to proactively work together to express kindness, in our relationships both inside and outside our church building.
 We seek to form constructive, respectful relationships with parents, families, foster carers, statutory services and other agencies.
-The welfare of the child is our paramount consideration in the conversations that we have and the actions that we take.
+The welfare of the child is our paramount consideration in the conversations that we have and the actions that we take (Children Act 1989).

 We commit ourselves to nurture, protect and safeguard all our members, particularly children, young people and vulnerable adults.